matthewcook333/AnimatedArt-notebook/November 2.md

 **What questions do you have for your critique partners?
 How can they best help you?**

+If you were to use this DSL (i.e. if you wanted to make a quick animation just for fun), what would you like to be able to express?
+Are there other aspects of this domain that you can think of that might be neat to incorporate?

 **How much time did you spend on the project this week?
 If you're working in a team, how did you share the labor?**

+About 3 to 4 hours brainstorming and researching existing ideas (I went through many iterations of projects that ranged from completely different to very similar to the current idea).

+2 hours learning Swift and doing Tutorials.

+0.5 hours looking over all the projects overview stuff for the rest of the semester.

+2 hours both writing up the project plan, description, and notebook, as well as more designing and thinking while doing it.

 ## Post-critique summary